 I love traveling and the outdoors.
 I'm passionate about learning.
 I am always looking for new ways to get inspired on my mat, in my practice and when I am teaching yoga, and as a parent and human being.
 I'm an adventure seeker, world traveler, food enthusiast, wellness junkie, and avid yoga practitioner.

-I grew up between the big city of Rio de Janeiro and a small farming town in the south of Brazil.
+I grew up in Ipanema Beach, in the big city of Rio de Janeiro, and spent my summers at my grandparent's barn, in a small farming town in Santa Catarina in the south of Brazil.
 Back in Rio, I studied Dramatic Arts, followed by a journey that brought me to the Rocky Mountains, Bermuda, a sailboat across the Atlantic to the Azores, then the Canary Islands, and Spain.
 I lived in Aspen, Boston, and Seattle before settling down in Durham, North Carolina.
 Coming from a totally different background and through my travels, I learned a lot about other cultures and ways of living.
 I learned that true happiness can be fostered when we plant seeds of compassion and understanding towards all beings.
 And that I could use any privilege that I have received to uplift and elevate someone else's life.

 Though Brisa first found yoga in Brazil in 2003, it was not until 2009, while living in Aspen, Colorado, did yoga become part of her daily life.
 After only a few days of practice, Brisa realized the health, fulfillment, and peace that yoga would bring, and knew that she was destined to become a yoga teacher.
 Now Brisa brings 10 years and over 3,000 hours of teaching experience to her classes.
 Brisa is a certified Forrest Yoga, Prenatal Yoga, Early Postnatal Yoga, and Bikram Yoga teacher.
 She is also a Barre3 certified instructor.
 Brisa is passionate about coaching yoga with a therapeutic approach.
 She has recently partnered with Duke University Hospital and is currently involved in a study to help cancer patients and survivors through yoga.
 Brisa is also a member of the yoga teacher faculty at the 200-Hour Yoga Teacher Training Program at Yoga Off East studio.